fullcalendar/fullcalendar-docs/_docs-v6/intro/initialize-es6.md

 ## Premium Plugins

 The set of [premium plugins](premium) works in the same way.
-You'll need to install the `core` package as well as any premium plugins you plan to use:
+You'll need to install the `core` package, the `resource` package, and any premium plugins you plan to use.

 ```
 npm install --save \
   @fullcalendar/core@beta \
+  @fullcalendar/resource@beta \
   @fullcalendar/resource-timeline@beta
 ```